BERDesigns/idm232-ber46/temp.md

 On click, toggle a function that checks if an el has class "Hidden" to remove need for conditional checker var

+FILTER + SEARCH SPACING IS BROKEN ON TABLET

 EXTRA CREDIT:

 Insert CMS structure